albertllousas/functional-core-imperative-shell/readme.md

 ### Workflows

-In OOP world, in architecture styles such as layered or hexagonal, a single usecase (functionality, feature ...) tends to look like a tangled net of requests and responses because the nature of objects communication, the OO design patterns or by having side effects everywhere, with the consequence of data flowing in many directions.
+In OOP world, in architecture styles such as layered or hexagonal, codes tend to look like a tangled net of requests and responses, that's because many reasons such as the nature of objects communication, old OO design patterns or by having side effects everywhere, with the consequence of data flowing in many directions.

 <p align="center">
   <img width="50%" src="./img/oop.png">
 </p>

-Instead, Functional programming builds systems by composing and chaining functions, connecting the output of one to the input to the next, creating meaningful pipelines, this pipelines can be seen as **business workflows** by which the **data flows in only one direction**, removing the sense of layers.
+Instead, Functional programming builds systems by composing and chaining functions, connecting the output of one to the next's input, creating pipelines, this pipelines can be seen as **business workflows** by which the **data flows in only one direction**, removing the sense of layers.

 <p align="center">
   <img width="70%" src="./img/fp-flow.png">
 </p>

-This workflow oriented architecture relies heavily on functional programming concepts like [either monad](https://github.com/albertllousas/monads-explained#monads-explained-in-kotlin) and [railway-programming](https://fsharpforfunandprofit.com/rop/), without them, it would be really difficult to implement.
+This workflow oriented architecture relies heavily on functional programming concepts like [either monad](https://github.com/albertllousas/monads-explained#monads-explained-in-kotlin) or [railway-programming](https://fsharpforfunandprofit.com/rop/), without them, it would be really difficult to implement.

 <p align="center">
   <img width="70%" src="./img/railway.png">
 </p>

-**Note**: We are only dealing with domain errors, for any other unexpected exception we will let the system crash and deal with it at ktor level (ktor framework interceptor).

-All the steps in the workflow are implemented in the ktor http [router function](./src/main/kotlin/com/bus/shell/entrypoints/http/ReserveSeatsOnABusTripRoute.kt) itself, **putting all side effects together**, pushing them **to the boundary of the app**. **Someone could say** that we are **not promoting a good separation of concerns**, since we are putting all the workflow together with the http concerns, but worse case scenario, **we can separate part of the workflow in a separate function if needed**, in the shell (never in the core).
+All the steps in the workflow are implemented in the ktor http [router function](./src/main/kotlin/com/bus/shell/entrypoints/http/ReserveSeatsOnABusTripRoute.kt) itself, **putting all side effects together**, pushing them **to the boundary of the app**. **Someone could say** that we are **not promoting a good separation of concerns**, since we are putting all the workflow together with the http concerns; if this is really an issue, **we could separate part of the workflow in a separate function if needed**, in the shell (never in the core).

 <p align="center">
   <img width="70%" src="./img/railway-2.png">